Slavery and Human Trafficking Statement

-In addition, the Company’s procurement team seeks to prevent or mitigate adverse human rights impacts of its direct suppliers by the frequent use of a third-party tool to monitor and assess a number of corporate responsibility topics (including child and forced labour).
-This tool enables the Company to detect the supply chain corporate responsibility risks in respect of those suppliers.
-The Company also has in place a matrix which allows it to more easily identify high risk suppliers from a corporate responsibility perspective.
+In addition, the Company’s procurement team seeks to prevent or mitigate adverse human rights’ impacts of its direct suppliers by the frequent use of a third-party tool to monitor and assess a number of sustainability topics (including child and forced labour).
+This tool enables the Company to detect the supply chain sustainability risks in respect of those suppliers.
+The Company also has in place a matrix which allows it to more easily identify high risk suppliers from a sustainability perspective.

 6. Training and information available to staff